 India has a total of 21 IIMs; all of these IIMs are ranked among the top 100 b-schools by NIRF.
 All the Indian Institute of Management have a rigorous selection process.
 Candidates not only need a good CAT score, but should have a stunning profile.
 Most of the IIMs have Group Discussion round, also known as GD round, as an essential aspect of the selection process.
 While some IIMs, including IIM Ahmedabad, have ditched the GD round and conduct personal interview and Academic Writing Test (AWT), along with other factors, as part of the IIM admission process.

-IIMs follows a defined selection criteria for admission of the candidates to 2023-25 batch of the PGP.
+IIMs follows a defined selection criteria for admission of the candidates the PGP course.
 These steps include-

 - Candidates are screened based on the CAT cxam score, sectional cutoff ranks, and overall cutoff rank for the subsequent stages of the IIM selection process.